Updated 05-21-2022

 The Eugenics movement in the early 20th century United States, a pseudo-scientific amalgamation of social Darwinist philosophy and animal breeding management, gained widespread approval across the country and influenced many internationally, most notably in the the Nazi racial policies of the era leading up to World War II.
 This primary source set includes newspaper articles, photographs, cartoons, notes on legal cases, a video interview with a man sterilized without consent when he was a boy, a radio report on non-conse

-Care for veterans is a topic not only relevant to the understanding of the aftermath of war, and to the understanding of the role of government, but is a critical topic within the longer arc of disability history.
-In this lesson, students gather information through a variety of primary sources on the experiences of veterans from the War of Independence through today, and ask the question, ‘How has U.S.
+Care for veterans is relevant to understanding war and the role of government, and is critical to disability history.
+In this lesson, students gather information through a variety of primary sources on the experiences of veterans from the War of Independence through today.
+They ask, ‘How has U.S. government care for veterans changed over time?’
+Using their evidence, students develop a proposal to today’s Veterans Administration that outlines how veterans should be cared for.

 © 2020 Collaborative for Educational Services - All Rights Reserved